PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 14:39:26
+Last updated: 2024-04-02 14:41:29
-Random Quote: Friendship is essentially a partnership. - Aristotle
+Random Quote: God gave us the gift of life; it is up to us to give ourselves the gift of living well. - Voltaire